christopher-w-murphy/Digital-HTC-Architecture/README.md

 OCR and Machine Translation

 ## Instructions
-How to install and run the OCR and Machine Translation process.
+How to install and run the OCR and Machine Translation program.
 These instructions are for macOS.
+The Prerequisite and Setup steps only need to be run once.

 ### Prerequisites
 Strictly speaking, you need macOS Catalina (10.15) or higher with a 64-bit processor.
 However, I've tested that this works on macOS Mojave (10.14).